inversion-api/inversion-engine/NOTES.md

 # TODO

+* TODO: link to another table with a compound key ...orderdetails was it?
+* TODO: add back support for non collection selects
-* make interator or lambda stream to loop over all results including pagination
+* TODO: make interator or lambda stream to loop over all results including pagination
-* put excludes and expands into restgetaction
+* TODO: put excludes and expands into restgetaction
-* add put handler colapse support back
+* TODO: add put handler colapse support back
-* make all "with" methods reuse existing items with the name of supplied thing see table.withColumn(name, type)
+* TODO: make all "with" methods reuse existing items with the name of supplied thing see table.withColumn(name, type)
-* create cross collection foreign key test case
+* TODO: create cross collection foreign key test case
-* Update/Fix - Elastic/Redis/S3
+* TODO: Update/Fix - Elastic/Redis/S3
-* Look into cloudwatch support
+* TODO: Look into cloudwatch support
-* RestGetAction url term replacement needs to be case insensative
+* TODO: RestGetAction url term replacement needs to be case insensative
-* Add Utils.findSysEnvProp to Sql/S3
+* TODO: Add Utils.findSysEnvProp to Sql/S3
-* Consider changing Term.token to an Object so that the actions can do the casting before passing to the DB and the Db/Query don't have to cast
+* TODO: Consider changing Term.token to an Object so that the actions can do the casting before passing to the DB and the Db/Query don't have to cast
-* fixup service.forward
+* TODO: fixup service.forward

 test comman separtaed entitykeys and comman separated compound entitykeys